30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Maintaining records of routine activities

-Electro-mechanical technicians are part of larger teams, including mechanical engineering technicians and electrical engineering technicians, that are responsible for operating robots, industrial machines, submarines, and temperature systems.
-In terms of job outlook, positions in this field are expected to grow by 3% by 2029, according to the Bureau of Labor Statistics.
+Electro-mechanical technicians are part of larger teams, including mechanical engineers as well as mechanical engineering technicians and electrical engineering technicians, that are responsible for operating robots, industrial machines, submarines, electrical systems, and temperature systems.

+This is one of the many available medical careers with associate degree programs.
 Assistant respiratory therapists work with doctors to help patients suffering from breathing disorders.
 They help treat patients with asthma, cancer, emphysema, cystic fibrosis, and other illnesses to maintain oxygen levels in their lungs.
-Demand for respiratory therapists is quite high and will continue to grow by 19% in the next decade.
+Demand for respiratory therapists is quite high and will continue to grow by 13% in the next decade.
 Key responsibilities for these associate degree jobs include:

 • Demonstrating the use of nebulizers and inhalers